-Emergency Dentistry: What to Do When You Need Immediate Care
+Emergency Dentistry: What to Do When You Need Urgent Dental Care

 Dental emergencies can be a scary experience and can occur for a variety of reasons, from damage to the teeth or the jawbone to infections in the mouth.
 When you experience dental trauma, what you do can influence the success of the treatment.
 While visiting an emergency dentist near you can help you, it is crucial to care for your teeth and gums as you wait for treatment.